-When you are ready to prepare the dish, you need to preheat the oven to 160C.
-I browned the chicken thighs in a frying pan with the olive oil (a couple of mins on each side) just to give them a bit of colour – but you can skip this step if you’re pushed for time.
+When you are ready to prepare the dish, you need to preheat the oven to 160C (320F).
+I browned the chicken thighs in the Le Creuset pan with the olive oil (a couple of mins on each side) just to give them a bit of colour.
+(You can skip this step if you’re pushed for time).
+You could also brown them in a frying pan if your dish doesn’t go on the stove top.

-Then I sliced the red onions into rings and layered them in the bottom of the pan.
-I drizzled the oil from frying the chicken thighs and plenty of salt and pepper over the top.
-I placed the chicken thighs on top of the onions and poured the stock over everything and seasoned well with salt and pepper.
+Place the chicken thighs on top of the onions pour over the stock and season well with salt and pepper.
 (I used a bought chicken stock which has no gluten or nasties in it as I didn’t have any homemade, but you could make your own or use a stock cube if you have no problems with them).

-This served 3 of us, bearing in mind that two of them were hungry guys.
-I feel like one chicken thigh was enough for me with the Kimchi Fried Cauliflower Rice on the side that I served it with (recipe coming soon) but you’d have to gauge your audience as to how hungry they might be.
+These Sticky Chinese Chicken Thighs served 3 of us, bearing in mind that two of them were hungry guys.
+I feel like one chicken thigh was enough for me with the Kimchi Fried Cauliflower Rice on the side that I served it with, but you’d have to gauge your audience as to how hungry they might be.
 I also cooked up some of my Crispy Roasted Kale to go with it, which tastes just like the Crispy Seaweed you get in Chinese Restaurants, without all of the MSG nastiness.

 And so how was it?
 Well it definitely made me realise that I don’t dislike all Chinese flavours.
 It was salty and sweet, crispy and tender and absolutely delicious.
 One to choose over the Chinese take-away anyday!
 I really loved the ginger and honey flavours in it and it’s definitely a flavour combination I’m looking at replicating soon.
 And the chicken thighs were great, less dry and much tastier than a chicken breast, they really worked well within this dish!